Algebraic logic for the negation fragment of classical logic: Hilbert-style axiomatization for the -fragment of CPL

 \section{Hilbert-style axiomatization for the $\{\neg\}$-fragment of CPL}

 In \cite[Theorem 1]{Ra81}, it is claimed that every two-valued logic (a logic defined as usual by a two-valued matrix $M=\langle A,\{1\}\rangle$, that is, $A=\{0,1\}$ is a two-element algebra) has a finite Hilbert-style axiomatization.
 Hence, it follows that $\S_N$ has a finite Hilbert-style axiomatization.
-In \cite[pp. 322]{Ra81}, it is mentioned that a Hilbert-style axiomatization for $\S_N$ is easily established, but it isn't explicitly presented.
-Here let us present a Hilbert-style system for $\S_N$ and prove a completeness theorem.
+In \cite[p.~322]{Ra81}, it is mentioned that a Hilbert-style axiomatization for $\S_N$ is easily established, but it isn't explicitly presented.
+It is part of the folklore that the negation fragment of CPL is axiomatized by the following rules: $x,\neg x\vdash y$, $x\vdash\neg\neg x$ and $\neg\neg x\vdash x$.
+We give a proof of it for the lack of proper reference.

 \begin{definition} Let $\S_\neg=\langle\Fm,\vdash_\neg\rangle$ be the propositional logic defined, as usual, by the following Hilbert-style system: \begin{enumerate}[(R1)] \item $x,\neg x\vdash y$ \item $x\vdash\neg\neg x$ \item $\neg\neg x\vdash x$. \end{enumerate} \end{definition}